vShinji/SpotifyApp/README.md

 Simple Spotify demo app made in node.js.

 - Login page
-- Dashboard with lastest liked tracks
+- Dashboard with lastest liked tracks based on your spotify account
 - Recommendations based on the selected track
 - 30 seconds preview of the tracks